chime-experiment/coco/docs/config.rst

     layered forward calls you should increase this.
     A string representing a timedelta in the form `<int>h`, `<int>m`, `<int>s` or a combination of the three.
 Default `10m`.
+exclude_from_reset: list
+    A list of strings that are state paths to be excluded from state resets.
+Default:
+    `None`